Battle of Kherson

-The battle of Kherson took place on 1 March 2022 on the southern front of the Russian invasion of Ukraine.
+The Battle of Kherson took place on 1 March 2022 on the southern front of the Russo-Ukrainian war.
 Russian forces captured the city on 1 March 2022 after brief combat with local territorial defense fighters, and then began a military occupation of the city.

 The fall of Kherson was a major defeat for Ukraine; Kherson was the only regional capital to be captured by Russian forces during the invasion.

 Background

 Russian invasion

 In the early hours of 24 February, a large Russian force, estimated by Ukrainian military expert Serhii Hrabskyi to be 35,000 men strong, invaded Kherson Oblast from Crimea.
 Fighting was soon reported in Chonhar, on the border with Crimea, and residents of the town of Chaplynka in southern Kherson Oblast observed columns of tanks, armored personnel carriers, and multiple rocket launchers moving in the direction of Nova Kakhovka.

 Dmytro Ishchenko, the commander of the Kherson Oblast territorial defense brigade, was informed at approximately 5:00 a.m. that an invasion was underway, and began preparations for Kherson's defense.
 Kherson International Airport was bombarded shortly afterwards.
 Hundreds of Kherson residents soon flocked to the city's military headquarters to receive weapons and volunteer for the defense of Kherson.
 Ultimately, about 500 civilians would enlist in the 192nd Kherson Battalion of the Territorial Defense Forces.

 At approximately 11:00 a.m., a Russian column reached Nova Kakhovka from Crimea, hanging the Russian flag over the city's hydroelectric power plant.
 Around the same time, Russian forces disembarked from helicopters and took up positions around the Antonivka Road Bridge and the village of Antonivka.
 With both of the area's crossings of the Dnieper River under Russian control, Ukraine's 59th Brigade of about 1,200 men was effectively surrounded outside of Oleshky.